ufukceyhanli/ufukceyhanli.github.io/content/posts/Data Analysis of House Sales Prices and Venues in Prague with Python/index.md

 There are more people living in Praha 4 and 10 than other municipal regions.

 #### House Sale Prices
-Sreality.com is the most used website for advertisement of houses in Czech Republic.
+Sreality.cz is one of the most used websites for advertisement of houses in Czech Republic.
 I scraped all available house advertisements in the website for Prague and refined the data.
 In the data frame below, there are 4390 advertising with its features.
 <br/><br/>
 {{< img src="3g.png">}}
 <br/><br/>